dw943893/baseball_predictor/README.md

 - Which players should I add to improve the team?

-I also want to ease the traffic congestion after the game and increase fan engagement by helping them decide whether to stay or leave based on the likihood of the home team winning that particular game, through a new app "Will My Home Team Win?"
+I also want to ease the traffic congestion after the game and increase fan engagement by helping them decide whether to stay or leave based on the likelihood of the home team winning that particular game, through a new app "Will My Home Team Win?"

 ## Definition of Success